jon49/child-spaced-repetition/README.md

 $ npm install -g bower
 ```
 # If you want to use SASS
 While node is installed on your system (because of the above steps), you can now use node (and the npm system) to download certain tools for this project.
 The tools that will be installed are listed in your `package.json` file.
 Currently that file is setup to install Grunt, Sass, and Autoprefixer.
-The command to tell node to install those tools for this project is as follows
+The command to tell node to install the tools listed in the package file is:
 ```sh
 $ npm install
 ```
 Your node modules will now be installed in your `node_modules/` folder.
 You probably won't need to go in this folder for anything.
 # User Bower to install cool Client-Side tools
 While bower is installed on your system (because of the above steps), you can now use bower to download certain tools for this project.
 The tools that will be installed are listed in your `bower.json` file.
-Currently that file is setup to install jQuery, Modernizr, and ReptileForms
+Currently that file is setup to install jQuery, Modernizr, and ReptileForms.
+The command to tell bower to install the tools listed in the bower file is:
 ```sh
 $ bower install
 ```